 (1) During some liturgical seasons and for some feasts, the schedule may vary.
 Although this occurs infrequently, it is a good idea to keep an eye on the Events section of this Website or the Church bulletin in order to note these variances.

-(2) Normally at the 10 am Mass on Sunday there is a Children’s Liturgy of the Word.
+(2) During the school year at the 11 am Mass on Sunday, there is a Children’s Liturgy of the Word.
 This is an opportunity for children from Kindergarten to fourth grade to hear the Word of God and respond to it at a level developmentally appropriate to them.
 The children are called forward after the Opening Prayer, are given a blessing and then are dismissed to another room to hear the Scriptures.
 Usually some kind of interactive exercise helps them to internalize and respond to the Word.
 At about the time the Liturgy of the Word is being completed in the adult assembly, the children return to celebrate the remainder of the Eucharist with that assembly.

 (3) Infant baptism is occasionally celebrated during weekend Masses.
 Most parishioners report finding this to be a joyful and meaningful experience.
 However, since this makes the Mass a little bit longer, we customarily announce the baptism in the bulletin of the previous weekend.
 We hope that you will always choose to worship with the family of the child to be baptized, but understand that schedule considerations may make this impossible.